thinkthoughts/int_serialization_benchmark-rml/README.md

 Similarly, for the exponent, you could precompute strings.
 E.g., you could certainly precompute `e+` and `e-` and not have two stores.

+Obviously, going from tens to hundreds to tens of housands could speed things further, although we might need a slightly larger table (40kB?).
+We'd like to avoid massive tables if there are more clever approaches.

 There might be room for fancier strategies.
 See

 -  Daniel Lemire, "Converting integers to fix-digit representations quickly," in Daniel Lemire's blog, November 18, 2021, https://lemire.me/blog/2021/11/18/converting-integers-to-fix-digit-representations-quickly/.